 There are some limitations to this method.
 Firstly, it will undervalue green spaces that are 'on the doorstep' and thus involve no travel cost.
 Secondly, the MENE database is only used for day trips, not for overnight visits such as weekends away or holidays.
 Thirdly, the model is very complex and uses a long series of assumptions and estimates to correct for various issues with the MENE data.
 For example, respondents do not always identify the green spaces they have visited by name, so the model has to 'guess' which of the green spaces within, say, a 2 km range has actually been visited.
 Therefore the output should be treated with caution.
-The model is currently being revised and a new version is expected shortly.
-The results presented here are based on the first version to be released.

 Despite these caveats, the ORVal tool is recognised and supported by Defra.
 It is very easy to use.
 It presents a map of England, and you can click on any green space to get an instant estimate of the total welfare value and the split by socio-economic class.
 You can also estimate the value for all the green spaces in an administrative district (aggregated by middle super-output area).
 Finally, the tool also estimates value for segments of path networks between 'access points' where paths intersect roads.
-Figure 12 shows the estimate for Bure Park: ORVal estimates that it attracts 28,000 visits per year which are valued as being worth £113,096 per year in terms of recreational use.
+Figure 12 shows the estimate for Bure Park: ORVal estimates that it attracts 56,000 visits per year which are valued as being worth £173,335 per year in terms of recreational use.